Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the appeal procedure for infringement decisions?

-First-instance decisions of national EU trademark courts can be appealed to the EU trademark courts of second instance under the conditions determined by the national laws of the respective member state.
-Further appeals may be available where the member state’s judicial system has a third instance.
+First-instance decisions of national EU trademark courts can be appealed to the EU trademark courts of second instance under the conditions determined by the national laws of the respective EU member state.
+Further appeals may be available where the EU member state’s judicial system has a third instance.
 EU trademark courts may make references on points of law (in particular on the EU Trademark Regulation) to the European Court of Justice.

 Click here to view the full article.